-between Board priorities and available resources, enabling staff to focus on delivering the most important initiatives for our region.
+In 2024, we developed the corporate workplan as a tool to prioritize projects and align staff efforts with the SCRD Board's strategic focus areas of water stewardship and solid waste solutions.
+It supports clearer alignment between Board priorities and available resources, enabling staff to focus on delivering the most important initiatives for our region.

-through collaboration, professionalism, and 2024 has been a year of meaningful progress across the organization.
-From new stairs service.
-I look forward to continuing this at Bonniebrook Beach and expanded important work with our dedicated staff, programming at our recreation centres to Board, and community partners, ensuring utility staff working tirelessly to keep our the Sunshine Coast remains a thriving region aging water infrastructure functioning reliably, for all. the dedication of SCRD staff to serving our community has been outstanding and will I hope you enjoy this Annual Report and find continue into 2025.
-A highlight of the year was value in reading about some of the important receiving the BC Municipal Safety Association work our team is doing.
-Certificate of Recognition (COR), a meaningful acknowledgment of our commitment to employee health and safety and our ongoing focus on safe, effective service delivery.
+2024 has been a year of meaningful progress across the organization.
+From new stairs at Bonniebrook Beach and expanded programming at our recreation centres to utility staff working tirelessly to keep our aging water infrastructure functioning reliably, the dedication of SCRD staff to serving our community has been outstanding and will continue into 2025.
+A highlight of the year was receiving the BC Municipal Safety Association Certificate of Recognition (COR), a meaningful acknowledgment of our commitment to employee health and safety and our ongoing focus on safe, effective service delivery.